 How to Return or Renew Items

 Items borrowed from any location in the Monroe County Library System can be returned on or before the date due at any Monroe County Library branch.
 They do not need to be returned at the branch where they were checked out.

 For your added convenience, book drops are available at most branch locations.
 If you leave materials in a book drop when the library is closed, it is considered returned when the library is open and the book drop is emptied.
 To protect them from damage, please do not return videos, dvds or audio books in book drops.

 Most items can be renewed twice.
 The exception is that items which other patrons have requested cannot be renewed.
 If an item cannot be renewed, we will be happy to take your request for it and lend it to you as soon as it is available again.
 Items may be renewed at any branch, over the phone, or by using the online library catalog.

-If economic hardship or special circumstances make it difficult or impossible for you to pay a fine, please return your materials and contact our Circulation Coordinator at 734-241-5277 or 800-462-2050.
-Or you may send email to:
+If economic hardship or special circumstances make it difficult or impossible for you to pay a fine, please return your materials and contact circulation at 734-241-5277 or 1-800-462-2050.

 Overdue fines are not a major source of library revenue.
 They generate about a one and a half percent of library revenue.

 - We would prefer to never charge you a fine for overdue materials.